-A Match transformation generates cluster ID values differently in native and non-native environments.
-In a non-native environment, the transformation appends a group ID value to the cluster ID.
+- A Match transformation generates cluster ID values differently in native and non-native environments.
+In a non-native environment, the transformation appends a group ID value to the cluster ID. - Mapping validation fails when the Match transformation is configured to write identity index data to database tables.